-Bankruptcy refers to a specific legal process which enables consumers and businesses to eliminate their debts and assist them with an effective protection.
+Bankruptcy refers to a specific legal process that enables consumers and businesses to eliminate their debts and assist them with adequate protection.

 Under Tennessee bankruptcy laws, bankruptcy petitions can be filed in two ways.